Keynote Speakers

 Magda Osman

-Magda Osman is a basic and applied psychologist by training and the author of over 170 peer-reviewed academic article and two monographs.
+Magda Osman is a basic and applied psychologist by training and the author of over 170 peer-reviewed academic articles and two monographs.
 Her main areas of interest are decision-making under risk and uncertainty, folk beliefs in the unconscious, information disorders (e.g. disinformation), and examining the effectiveness of methods of behavioural change in several sectors (e.g. defence, business compliance, food industry).
-She takes a multidisciplinary approach working with colleagues from several disciplines (e.g. machine learning, management, philosophy, linguistics, neuroscience, behavioural economic, economics) to tackle core scientific measurement problems of validity and reliability.
-She has recently been focused on investigating improvements to science communication and the use of evidence to support risk-based policy decision-making.
-She is currently a Visiting Professor of Policy impact at Leeds Business School, University of Leeds, along with positions as a Research Associate of the Centre for Existential Risk, University of Cambridge and a Honorary Associate of the El-Erian Institute of Behavioural Economics and Policy University of Cambridge.
+She is Research Fellow at the El-Erian Institute of Behavioural Economics and Policy, University of Cambridge, Research Associate of the Centre for Existential Risk, University of Cambridge, and a Visiting Professor of Policy impact at Leeds Business School, University of Leeds.